 Here are just a few of the thousands of websites and services blocked by China:

-But what about visitors who bring their VPNs in with them?
-This is a legal grey area, but right now, it looks like you can use a VPN in China.
+What about visitors who bring VPNs for China?
+Right now, it looks like you can use a VPN in China.
 However, that doesn’t mean you won’t run into any trouble if you have one.
-Anecdotes suggest that, during random phone searches, police may ask visitors to delete VPN apps on their phones.
-If a foreigner wants to use a VPN in China, they should exercise a basic level of caution.
+During random phone searches, police may ask visitors to delete VPN apps on their phones.
+Some people entering the northwestern Xinjiang region have reported that authorities have installed surveillance apps on their phones.